awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 + Change the instance count
 + Change the instance type
 + Enable or disable dedicated master nodes
-+ Enable or disable Zone Awareness
++ Enable or disable zone awareness
 + Configure storage configuration
 + Change the start time for automated snapshots of domain indices
 + Change the VPC subnets and security groups